 Combined Bachelor’s and Master of Public Administration

-Undergraduate students may apply up to 12 credit hours of approved graduate-level course work to satisfy the requirements for both degrees.
-Students take courses in statistics, public administration, and other courses approved by DPAP.
+Undergraduate students may apply up to 15 credit hours of approved graduate-level coursework to satisfy the requirements for both degrees.
+Students take courses in statistics, economics, public administration, and other courses approved by DPAP.